ncperry/Apodimark/readme.md

 - block of code
 - etc.

-Some markdown blocks (paragraph, header) contain other markdown blocks, and some contain `MarkdownInline` elements.
+Some markdown blocks (lists, quotes) contain other markdown blocks, and some (headers, paragraphs) contain `MarkdownInline` elements.
 A markdown inline can be:
 - emphasis
 - monospaced text